-Supreme court revisits the question: should software be patentable?About a 2 min. read
+Supreme Court Revisits the Question: Should software be patentable?About a 2 min. read

+It’s uses a computer, it must be patentable!
 The question of whether software should be patentable or not is hotly debated in the computer industry.
 Another case is now before the supreme court, Alice Corp. v.
 CLS Bank, where the plaintiff argues that because their patent uses a computer, it amounts to an invention that is patentable.
 According to this quite nice article in the Washington Post, this is a big step, as previous rulings by the high court that upheld software patents said that they must have some tangible interaction with the world, not just be algorithms run on computers.
 The article concludes:

 Now the evidence is in.
 Today IBM, Oracle, and Adobe all have thousands of software patents, and unsurprisingly they’re no longer opposed to software patents.
 But software patents have had all the negative effects they anticipated: Innovative companies have been forced to divert resources from hiring engineers to hiring patent lawyers.
 Large companies no longer on the cutting edge have been using broad patents to demand cash from small, more innovative companies.
 Many programmers and software entrepreneurs view patents as more a nuisance than a reward for innovation.

 I think the whole thing is fascinating, and am looking forward to seeing how the court rules.